RAHULBONEY/scholarweb/readme.txt

-GOI scholarships made using css,html and JavaScript
+GOI scholarships built using css,html and JavaScript

 Government of India Scholarships only considere